guillaume-azarias/My-HealthData-Core/README.md

 ## Patient champion interaction and other stakeholders:

-Using Slack (My-HealthData-core) project page, our multidisciplinary team of Healthcare Professionals, Scientists, Web Developers, UI/UX Developer and Project Managers interacted with [Champion E.T.
+Using Slack (#My-HealthData-core) project page, our multidisciplinary team of Healthcare Professionals, Scientists, Web Developers, UI/UX Developer and Project Managers interacted with [Champion E.T.
 (7)](https://www.google.com/url?q=https://2020.healthhack.solutions/project/20&sa=D&ust=1603408444985000&usg=AOvVaw1vMYLQc0AksKvDYG6NGEmS) and [Champion S.R.
 (8)](https://www.google.com/url?q=https://2020.healthhack.solutions/project/21&sa=D&ust=1603408444983000&usg=AOvVaw1xwmbnQQLHt4Sbpo38LzlA) to define the problem, identify a solution, and co-create a scalable valuable proposition.

 [Champion E.T.
-(7)](https://www.google.com/url?q=https://2020.healthhack.solutions/project/20&sa=D&ust=1603408444985000&usg=AOvVaw1vMYLQc0AksKvDYG6NGEmS) provided us with her patient journey experience and helped us to define the relevant features of My-HealthData-Core.
+(7)](https://www.google.com/url?q=https://2020.healthhack.solutions/project/20&sa=D&ust=1603408444985000&usg=AOvVaw1vMYLQc0AksKvDYG6NGEmS) provided us with her patient journey experience and helped us to define the relevant features of My Health Data Core.
 [Champion S.R.
-(8)](https://www.google.com/url?q=https://2020.healthhack.solutions/project/21&sa=D&ust=1603408444983000&usg=AOvVaw1xwmbnQQLHt4Sbpo38LzlA) helped us to set up the project on the DayOne Health Hack platform and to shape the features of My-HealthData-Core.
+(8)](https://www.google.com/url?q=https://2020.healthhack.solutions/project/21&sa=D&ust=1603408444983000&usg=AOvVaw1xwmbnQQLHt4Sbpo38LzlA) helped us to set up the project on the DayOne Health Hack platform and to shape the features of My Health Data Core.
 Our patient champions stayed involved as core team members throughout the hackathon, being core in our co-designed solution.

+Key team contributions included:
 *Peter Hummel*: Peter (User Experience Design) gave our ideas a face.
 He designed a user interface and produced a demo that explained the functionality.

-*Jayesh Patel*: I took on the role of a software developer for this project.
-I gathered the requirements from the initial meetings and gave input from the view of an experienced developer and what could be achieved in the time period we had.
+*Jayesh Patel*: As Software Developer/Consultant, I gathered the requirements from the initial meetings and gave input from the viewpoint of an experienced software developer and what could be achieved in the time period we had.
 Given the resources we had access to I used some personal contacts to get a basic website that performed some of the tasks identified in the meetings.
 I delivered a working demo of a basic functional website with a key TimeLine feature.

 *Ruben Risco*: I Contributed with the 1st draft of the data core solution.
 Collected and transfered the requirements from the team to a basic Powerpoint sequence with the minimum features.
 Helped by onboarding key resources to our team as Peter Humel as UX/UI designer for prototyping.
 Collaborated in providing feedback to the prototype, updated project documentation and executed  project activities.

+*Bhupinder Bhullar*: I coordinated project activities, technical strategy development and implemented our pitch video.

 *Elaine Kanwar*: I took on the role of Co-ordinator and supported collection of sample data of Patient Health Records required for the UI/UX prototype.
 Provided inputs for content on Github.

+*Egle Thomas*: I sought out required skills and resources, including communicating with the organizing team and project sponsors to collect and share representative patient journey medical images to use in the application and website.
+She further helped with the documentation of the hackathon journey and the next steps and the pitch development.

+*Thomas Roos*: I supported with project coordination and inputs.

 *Pascal Detampel*: As a developer and trained pharmacist/pharmacologist, I contributed by trying to connect patient needs and clinical aspects with helpful technical solutions.